manuel-vna/ITKnowledgeBase/README.md

 When implementing the app a few decisions were taken that could have resulted elsewhere.
 Noteworthy decisions are listed here:

 - #### Storing data: Escaping
-The databse serves the principle filtering data on input and escaping data on output This means data that comes in is validated (filter), but data is only transformed (escape or encode) when sending it as output to another system that requires a specific encoding.
+The database serves the principle of filtering data on input and escaping data on output This means data that comes in is validated (filter), but data is only transformed (escape or encode) when sending it as output to another system that requires a specific encoding.